vuefront/vuefront-docs/README.md

 actionLink: /guide/
 features:
   - title: Use it today
-    details: Compatible with Wordpress, Woocommerce, Shopify, Magento, Drupal, Joomla, Opencart and more.
+    details: Compatible with Wordpress, Woocommerce, Opencart, Prestashop, Magento, Shopify, Drupal, Joomla, and more.
   - title: Build for the future
     details: Single Page application (SPA) and Progressive Web App (PWA) out of the box.
   - title:  Just works